nlp-uoregon/trankit/README.md

 ners = p.ner(untokenized_doc) # ner tagging
 lemmas = p.lemmatize(untokenized_doc) # lemmatization
 ```
-WARNING: Although pretokenized inputs can always be processed, using pretokenized inputs for languages that require multi-word token expansion such as Arabic or French might not be the correct way.
-Check out this list to see if a particular language requires multi-word token expansion or not.
+Note that, although pretokenized inputs can always be processed, using pretokenized inputs for languages that require multi-word token expansion such as Arabic or French might not be the correct way.
+Please check out the column `Requires MWT expansion` of [this table](https://trankit.readthedocs.io/en/latest/pkgnames.html#pretrained-languages-their-code-names) to see if a particular language requires multi-word token expansion or not.
 For more detailed examples, please checkout our [documentation page](https://trankit.readthedocs.io/en/latest/overview.html).

 #### Multilingual usage